 All of my papers are openly available, and much of my data and code as well.
 Check out my projects on OSF.
-For a recent example of fully open scholarship, from concept to analysis to publication, see playful iconicity.
+For an example of fully open scholarship, from concept to analysis to publication, see playful iconicity.

-I’m proud to work with Language Science Press, a visionary open access book publisher, as a member of the Advisory Board and as an editor of the Conceptual Foundations of Language Science book series and board member of Studies in Diversity Linguistics.
+I’m proud to work with Language Science Press, a visionary open access book publisher, as a member of the Advisory Board and as an editor of the Conceptual Foundations of Language Science book series.

 Over the years I have contributed to several software projects and apps.